adamjm/ibm-cp4d-silver-bullet-deployment/README.md

 Author: Jianbin Tang, jbtang@au1.ibm.com.

+# License
+- Apache License 2.0.
+- Not a license requirement, but if you like it and used it, appreciate you "watch" and "star" the project :)
-Feel free to "fork" it!
-And very much welcome your feedbacks and contributions.
+- Feel free to fork it!
+And welcome your feedbacks and contributions.
 Thank you!

-License: Apache License 2.0
-Not a license requirement, but if you like it and used it, appreciate you "watch" and "star" the project :)

 # Code Structure
 - **code_example_to_be_deployed** : an example project code folder to be deployed.